UnaiFernandez/Chrono/README.md

 <p align="center"><img width=50% src="media/chrono_one.jpeg"></p>

+### description
+The first version of Chrono will show the time in a LCD display.
 ### functionalities
 This first version fo chrono shows the time, the date and the day of the week printed on an LCD screen.
 ### materials